Code Of Federal Regulations Title 29 Labor

 The Compliance Trap

 Most violations aren't malicious.
 They're confusion.
-An employer thinks "salaried" means "exempt."
-A supervisor doesn't know that retaliating against a safety complaint is illegal.
+Which means an employer thinks "salaried" means "exempt.
+Now, " A supervisor doesn't know that retaliating against a safety complaint is illegal.
 A plan administrator misses a Form 5500 deadline.
 The regulation existed.
 Nobody looked it up.

 Title 29 is the reference layer.
 The source of truth.
-Everything else — compliance guides, webinars, lawyer memos — is someone's interpretation.
+Because of that, everything else — compliance guides, webinars, lawyer memos — is someone's interpretation.
 Sometimes those interpretations are wrong.

-How It Works (or How to figure out It)
+How It Works (or How to work through It)

 You don't read Title 29 front to back.
-You deal with it.
+You manage it.
 Here's how people who work with it actually do that.

 Start With the Part Number